mmm/higgs-demo/tutorial/README.md

 ![Higgs analysis - create GKE cluster](higgs-analysis-create-gke-cluster.svg.png)

 This will take a few minutes for the Kubernetes nodes to come up.
-Once it completes, you need to get credentials for that new cluster
+Once it completes, you need to get credentials for that new cluster.
+This should work

     gcloud container clusters get-credentials higgs-tutorial --region us-central1

+but you should check the outputs from the last `terraform apply` command to make sure the cluster name and region are both correct.

 Next you need to lay down the basic framework that's needed before any job runs are kicked off